-Is age 18 or under and is included in the budget group of his or her parent; AND Whose income for the current year is expected to be too low to have to file a tax return.
+lf Then Is age 18 or younger; Is included in the budget group of his or her custodial parent; AND Has income for the current year but it is expected to be too low to have to file a tax return.
 See Tax Rules for Children and Dependents for who has to file a return.
-Any budget group that includes both the child AND the child's parent or parents.
-See Excluding Income of Children in the Budget Group example.
-Will be claimed as a tax dependent by someone other than a spouse or parent; AND Whose income for the current year is expected to be too low to have to file a tax return.
+Exclude the Any budget group that includes both the child AND the child's parent or parents.
+See Counting Income of Children example.
+Has income for the current year but it is expected to be too low to have to file a tax return; AND Meets one of the following conditions: Will be claimed by a non-custodial parent; Lives in a household where both parents are present, but they plan to file separate tax returns; OR Will be claimed by someone other than a spouse or parent.
 See Tax Rules for Children and Dependents for who has to file a return.
-Any budget group that includes both the tax dependent AND the tax payer.
-See Excluding Income of Tax Dependents example.
+The dependent child See Income of Children and Tax Dependents for MAGI example.
+Is age 19 or older; Has income for the current year but it is expected to be too low to have to file a tax return; AND Will be claimed as a tax dependent by a spouse or parent.
+See Tax Rules for Children and Dependents for who has to file a return The tax dependent.
+See Income of Children and Tax Dependents for MAGI.